tompittson/katacoda-scenarios/kubernetes-interaction/step1.md

 ## Join Workder Node

-Copy and paste the `kubeadm join...` command finto the bottom terminal for node01 e.g. (the token and cert hash will be different)
+Copy and paste the `kubeadm join...` command into the bottom terminal for node01 e.g. (the token and cert hash will be different)

 ```
 kubeadm join 172.17.0.43:6443 --token sapneu.ugsnyj5192zo27n8 \